ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

-:why       - Show rules causing most recent output :authorize - Flip authorization for all debug commands :comparelog - given path/names of 2 log files, show entries that are different
+:why       - Show rules causing most recent output :authorize - Flip authorization for all debug commands :comparelog - given path/names of 2 log files, show entries that are different :ingestlog - given name of log file, reexecutes it and reports differences from log

 ---- Fact info -
 :allfacts  - Write all facts to TMP/facts.tmp for current bot current language.  :allfacts all does all bots and all languages.